QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 ========

-This notebook describes two consumers who have exactly the same nonfinancial income process and who both conform to the linear quadratic permanent income of consumption smoothing model described in the :doc:`quantecon lecture<perm_income_cons>`
+This notebook describes two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in the :doc:`quantecon lecture<perm_income_cons>`